Order the Contraceptive Pill online

 The mini pill may not be right for you if:

-- you might be pregnant
+- you may be pregnant

 - you get unexplained bleeding between periods or after sex